-The first single from the Xanadu soundtrack is still climbing the charts on its eventual path to the top where it will stay there for a full month.
+The first single from the Xanadu soundtrack is still climbing the charts on its eventual path to the top, where it will stay there for a whole month.
 It also received high praise from John Lennon.

 13. She’s Out Of My Life – Michael Jackson

-The was the first true ballad Michael had released since 1972’s Ben but he was eight years older and his maturity was evident in his singing.
-Listen to how perfect he sings the phrasing of the lyrics and at the same time evokes deep emotion from his voice.
 The fourth single from Off The Wall is falling from its high of #10 last week.
+This was the first true ballad Michael had released since 1972’s Ben, but he was eight years older, and his maturity was evident in his singing.
+Listen to how perfectly he sings the phrasing of the lyrics and at the same time evokes deep emotion from his voice.

 And..Tito, get me some tissue.

 12. Shining Star – Manhattans